 Definition of Defensive Interval Ratio?

-Many analysts and investors find the metric of defensive interval ratio more useful than other financial efficiency ratios like the current ratio or quick ratio because it is calculated by comparing the current assets to business expenses rather than comparing the current assets to the current liabilities.
+Many analysts and investors find the metric of defensive interval ratio more useful than other financial efficiencies ratios like the current ratio or quick ratio because it is calculated by comparing the current assets to business expenses rather than the current assets to the current liabilities.

 Formula

-The formula for the defensive interval ratio can be derived by dividing the total current assets of the subject company by its daily operational expenses.
+To derive the formula for the defensive interval ratio, divide the total current assets of the subject company by its daily operational expenses.
 Mathematically, it is represented as,

-The current assets include cash, marketable securities, accounts receivables, prepaid expenses, etc., while daily operational expenses can be calculated by deducting non-cash expenses form the annual expenses and then divided the result by 365.
+The current assets include cash, marketable securities, accounts receivables, prepaid expenses, etc. In contrast, daily operational expenses can be calculated by deducting non-cash expenses from the annual expenses and dividing the result by 365.

 Let’s take an example to understand the calculation of the Defensive Interval in a better manner.